 - Always return the steering to the centre once you have started to reverse.

-- Don’t be afraid to pull forwards and try again.
+- Don’t be afraid to pull forward and try again.

 - The type of terrain can change your trailer’s turning speed.